Graduate Student Resources

 Our online job management system enables you to connect with employers and opportunities.
 Use FisherConnect to post your resume, find jobs, internships, on-campus interview schedules, employer contacts and career fairs all in one system.

-MBAFocus is available to all Fisher graduate students regardless of academic program.
+MBAFocus is a vendor that the Office of Career Management partners with to offer an additional on-line job searching tool available to all Fisher graduate students including those enrolled within the MAcc, MBA, MBLE, MHRM and SMF programs.
 By registering and uploading your resume, MBAFocus Fortune 500 member companies will have access to your resume.
-In addition, MBA Focus offers a job board that you may access on a regular basis as a complement to your other job search activities
+In addition, MBAFocus offers a job board that you may access on a regular basis as a complement to your other job search activities.
+Get started today by clicking on the link below that represents your program and graduating year, then build your profile, upload your current resume and develop your search criteria to find internships or full-time positions that best match your interests.
+Save your program class link below to your favorites and visit MBAFocus regularly.

 These are only a few of many job search resources available to you.
 We encourage you to use a multi-faceted approach to searching for positions through networking and using industry-specific resources in addition to these online job boards.